Neenja34/GMStranded-next/README.md

 Here is a series of updates that I've made to the G4P Stranded game mode made by Mr. President.
 This repo also serves as a guide to get
 G4P set up onto a self-hosted dedicated server.
 Thanks to all the players, Mr. President, Holyshot, Moltenn, Thunderr, Youti, Nerax and our other moderators & donators for the support!
 You can find the original gamemode by Mr. President here - https://github.com/zpetty33/GMStranded.
-I've included the website files that my server used to use a bonus :)
+I've included the website files, and the player data that my server used to use a bonus :)

 How to install as single player only: